OpenWeb-Archive/gen_spoxy/README.md

 ### notes:
 1. The default cache storage used is `ETS`
 1. The default behaviour is `non-blocking`
-1. Each request should be transformed to a singature deterministically (a.k.a. `req_key`)
+1. Each request should be transformed to a signature deterministically (a.k.a. `req_key`)

 ### usage example: